PeterHuefner/php-mysql-git/README.md

         'ANOTHER_TABLE' => 'status',                  // exclude one column for specific table ]
 );

+// Passing true as the 4th. argument to saveData, will create data files with an numeric incremental index, in order of the occurence of the table-name in the table-Array
+// If the table-array (2th. argument) is empty, the order of table of databaseserver is used.
+// When using the index-feature you can ensure that the created Insert-Statements of configureData are in the same order as you have saveData called.
+// But be careful with the index-feature, when you use saveData multiple times with different tables.
+It may creates multiple data files per table with different numeric index.
+$phpMySqlGit->saveData($structureDirectory, [], [], true);

 // ouput all statements that are necessary to change the database according to stored structure echo(implode("\n\n", $phpMySqlGit->configureDatabase($structureDirectory)));